bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 # Create and post the asset

 An asset in our case will represent an object in the real life.
-But it can represent a claim, a token, a version document, a finite state machine, etc.

-The asset will live in BigchainDB forever and there is not possibility to delete it.
+But it can represent a claim, a token, a version document, a finite state machine, etc. The asset will live in BigchainDB forever and there is no possibility to delete it.

 First we need to define the asset field that represents the car.
 It has a JSON format